Swtpea1516/content/src/content/lesson/intro-to-4geeks.md

 ## What you did not know

-You are also here because you need help, not only technical help, but also spiritual help, and I say this in the most pragmatic way possible.
+You are also here because you need help, not only technical help, but also spiritual help and I say this in the most pragmatic way possible.

 > The biggest wall to becoming a developer is not in the syllabus or content but in your mind.